DelphiWorlds/Kastri/Demos/AdMob/ReadMe.md

 <img style="margin-left: 3em;" src="./Screenshots/AndroidManifestTemplateAppId.png" alt="PM" height="300"/>

-* For iOS: modify `info.plist.TemplateiOS.xml` to change the value for the `GADApplicationIdentifier` key.
+* For iOS: modify your projects `info.plist.TemplateiOS.xml` file to add the `GADApplicationIdentifier` key **and the array below it** from the `info.plist.TemplateiOS.xml` file _in the demo_, but change the _value_ for `GADApplicationIdentifier` to your AdMob Application ID.
 Please refer to the image below for an example of what to change.

 <img style="margin-left: 3em;" src="./Screenshots/iOSInfoPListTemplateAppId.png" alt="PM" height="150"/>